 NOTE: To be eligible to vote in an upcoming election, your application must be received at least 30 days prior to the posted election date.
-Download and complete a Voter Registration Application.
-Mail the printed and filled in form to:Elections Administrator 712 South Stagecoach Trail Suite 1012 San Marcos, TX 78666-5999
+Download and complete a Voter Registration Application (Solicitud de Registro de Votantes).
+Mail the printed and filled in form to:Elections Administrator 120 Stagecoach Trail San Marcos, TX 78666-5268

 Early / Absentee Voting

-Are you going to be out of town on election day or do you dislike standing in long lines?
-Then early voting is for you!
+Are you going to be out of town on election day or would you like flexibility with which day of the week you vote?
+Early voting is for you!

 Early Voting Timeline